wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.8.5.1 =
+* [Fix] Some icons in the Access Log were broken and not displayed as expected.

 = 4.8.5 =
 * [New] Introduced option to not track pageviews based on the ACCEPT-LANGUAGE header sent by the browser.
 * [New] Introduced option to display a pageview count instead of the percentage in Top reports.